AX Translation Packages and Translate App: Getting Started

 Communication with translators should happen outside the tool.
 We only provide the comment function for reviewing single translation items.

-While working on the translation items translators can use the "submit" button to mark the item as completed or the "blocked" button to indicate possible problems or ambiguities.
+While working on the translation items translators can use the submit button to mark the item as completed or the blocked button to indicate possible problems or ambiguities.
 You can mark these items "unblocked" after checking and solving the problem.

-As soon as an item has a "submit" state you can start the review process.
+As soon as an item has a submit state you can start the review process.
 From then on, the processing of the items is locked for the translator while you are reviewing them.

 Review and Merge Translation Packages